I’ve just arrived home from South by Southwest Interactive. Warsaw seems even more gray and cold after spending 4 days in Austin, Texas…

 I met Sebastian Trepca (@trepca) on a TechCrunch party sponsored by Peel.
 It quickly turned out we were neighbors only half a year ago when I lived in Shorditch, London.
 He’s also a django programmer and is curently working on a fashion startup, Ly.st.
 I don’t know much about fashion but I can tell that his card looks pretty fashionable and the idea for a service that integrates people interested in latest trends of London and New York seems feasible.
 Ly.st is not live, yet,@ but you can sign up for beta testing using the invite code “lyst-beta-s”.
 I hope Sebastian is not going to kill me for exposing it here on my blog 🙂

 Another startup that is certainly going to rock is Min.us.
 It’s a Dropbox for human beings.
-Simply drag any file from your desktop to the browser window and it automatically uploads it generating an obscure URL to access it so that only the people you want to share the file with can see it.
+Simply drag any file from your desktop to the browser window and it automatically uploads it generating an obscure URL to access it so that only the people you want to share the file with can see it, if you want you can also save as a pdf with sodapdf.com.
 Min.us is a brililant idea well executed so I’ve got no doubts it’s going to be the next big thing in file sharing.
 John Xie, the co-founder, showed me that you can even use it as a tumblr-like blog.
 The registration is not required but if you do, all the stuff you upload goes under your account and other people can follow you to see what you’re sharing.
 Try it out now, it went live only recently after some half year of internal testing.

 Michiel Verberg knows how to make people curious about his startup.
 He walked into Curcus Mashimus, where he presented Whatser, in a green silikon costume, resembling comic book superheroes.
 His app is a geo-location based social network for people who want to discover interesting locations wherever they are.
 He’s gonna have a really hard time fighting against Foursquare and Gowalla who already have a huge traction, but there are many startups in this area or places discovery and recommendation (like Bizzy or Google Hotpot or Nuji and others) that Whatser might well fit in this competitive space.
 I wish Michiel good luck as he’s passionate about his idea and also because he’s just a cool guy who invited me to Amsterdam to have a few drinks in one of the best bars, preferably pointed by Whatser!